Guide to Visiting Taipei, Taiwan for the First Time

 Taiwan Currency

-Taiwan is still a cash based society…
+Taiwan is still a cash-based society…

-However if you’re like my mother who only wants to carry cash expecting to exchange it in Taiwan you might run into a bit of bad luck like I have.
+However, if you’re like my mother, who only wants to carry cash, expecting to exchange it in Taiwan, you might run into a bit of bad luck like I have.

 The Story of My Life

-If you’re visiting Taipei during a long holiday and ran into a bit of bad luck like I had, there is an exchange currency center in the basement level of Shin Kong Mitsukoshi Taipei Station Store.
+If you’re visiting Taipei during a long holiday and run into a bit of bad luck like I had, there is an exchange currency center in the basement level of Shin Kong Mitsukoshi Taipei Station Store.

 So I was out of luck again with Thai Baht.